ZenonZeni/ZenonZeni/README.md

 ### Hi there 👋, My name is Christopher Nguyen aka ZenonZeni
-I made this GitHub for fun and for the version control feature to help control project development.
+I made this GitHub for fun and for the version control feature to help control my project full stack development.

 Skills: Java, JavaScript, PHP, CSS, SQL and XML/XSLT.